Creative Writing

 “My Late-in-Life Romance” appeared in November 2020 under “Writing" in OyeDrum.
 The editors of this journal were very complimentary.
 To read it, click here.

-A reminiscence about a friend's service watch appeared in The Cheyenne Post on October 26, 2021.
+A reminiscence about a service watch that's someone else's story appeared in The Cheyenne Post on October 26, 2021.
 To read it, click here

 I regret to say, Ageless Authors seems to have gone permanently offline after its creator, Larry Upshaw, suffered a stroke.
 Apparently he is no longer able to continue to project.
 I sent an email to his wife, wanting to help but got no response, and no one else has stepped in to pick up the pieces.